-A tour of the Climatron[®] transports students to a lush lowland rain forest complete with waterfalls, tropical birds, and some 1,500 plants.
-Students will see firsthand the structure of the rain forest, plant adaptation, and the diversity of tropical plants.
+A tour of the Climatron® transports students to a lush lowland rainforest complete with waterfalls, tropical birds, and some 1,500 plants.
+Students will see firsthand the strategies tropical plants use to survive in this wet, competitive environment, and the resulting diversity of structures and behaviors that can be observed here.
 Capacity: 30 students; length of program: 60 minutes